 The iRMX 86 I/O System allows you to record information in files on flexible and hard disks.
-The system provides device handlers, disk formatting and allocating, and the means of actually moving information between main memory and the disk.
+The system provides device handlers, disk formatting and allocating, and provides a way to move information between main memory and the disk.
 Your application software need not include code to perform these functions.